|Image taken from Twilight: 2000 Wiki, IP is GDW/FFE|

 I must say, it delivers.
 Urban Guerilla came out when I was in the 7th Grade, and I read this adventure from cover to cover many times.
 Everybody wore grey hats.
 The New Americans were engaged in a subtle, nasty piece of genocide against their own population of Seconds and Thirds, and manipulated them through terror and "false-flag" attacks.
 But, the worst part?
 The resistance is fragmented, weak, and unable to do more than sting the New Americans here and there.
 Some of their actions could be seen as little more than terror itself, justifications aside, this adventure has a lot of grey.

-And the worst part?
-New America is being made to work by a woman whose ideological corner cutting is the only thing making this enclave successful.
+Uglier than that bit of depressing news, New America is being made to work by a woman whose ideological corner cutting is the only thing making this enclave successful.
 Were New American rule to collapse without a viable alternative ready to move in?
 Yeah, I think we all know that answer.

 (AUTHOR'S NOTE: My comments should in no way be taken as any endorsement of New America, or any real-life organization that shares their goals.
 Just stating some very unfortunate post-apocalyptic realities, namely that power abhors a vacuum.)